lidofinance/lido-improvement-proposals/LIPS/lip-31.md

 Invariant is enforced upon every new stETH mint.

 For already minted external shares, vaults must maintain sufficient total value to cover the increasing locked value (liability + reserve) due to the historically-positive stETH token rebase.
-The health of overcollateralization is monitored through two thresholds:
+The health of over-collateralization is monitored through two thresholds:
 - block new minting requests when the `RR` threshold breached
 - allow force rebalance to be made by the protocol when the `FRT` threshold breached